sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/script_ref/script_ref_arrays.rst

   - ArrayDel - delete from position
   - ArraySet - replace at position
   - ArrayGet - a function-like version of the bracket-type [] syntax
+  - ArraySort - sort arrays of bool, numeric or string values

 -  Query the array length with ``ArraySize``
 -  Test is a variable is of explicite array type: ``IsArray``